Rome Libertine 2016 - 2010 Review by The Good Ride

 The Rome Libertine is a great snowboard boot from Rome for someone who likes a mid flex.
 Rome makes pretty comfortable easy fitting boots that are similar to how Burton makes theirs except they don’t have a very reduced footprint and pack out more.
-For 2014 The Rome Libertine went back to the roots with the traditional lace and dropped their speed lace that they called pureflex.
+For 2014 The Rome Libertine went back to the roots with the traditional lace and dropped the speed lace that they called pureflex.

 Flex: Pretty middle ground but from my experience with Rome the flex softens up pretty quickly as you ride it more.